openMF/mifos-gazelle/docs/README.md

 - `-d` This flag tells the sccript whether to execute in verbose mode or not.
 The available values are :
     - true - Output should provide as much information as possible
     - false - Output should not be minimal
-- `-a` This flag  tells the script in which mode the depoloyment should be made.
+- `-a` This flag  tells the script in which applications to deploy.
 It is an optional flag therefore if it is not provided,the default deployment mode is all apps
 - `-f` This flag specifies the number of fineract instances to deployed.
-If not specified, the default number of instances is 2
+If not specified, the default number of instances is 2 [ -f is not currently implemented ]
 - `-e` This flag specifies the environment into which the applications should be deployed.
-If not specified, it will deploy into k3s locally.
+If not specified, it will deploy into k3s locally. [ -e is not currently implemented ]

 # App Deployment Modes -a
 There are three modes of deployment currently supported by Mifos-gazelle.
 This is relevant for the -a option
-- Only Mojaloop `moja`
+- Only Mojaloop `vnext`
-- Only Fineract `fin`
+- Only Fineract `mifosx`
-- Only Payment Hub `ph`
+- Only Payment Hub `phee`
 - All Apps `all`

-# Target Environment -e
+# Target Environment -e [ not currently implemented]
 You can set the environment into which the applications should be deployed by setting the -e argument at the point of executing the script.

 To use a remote kubernetes cluster, use the value `remote` and to create a local k8s cluster, use `local`